 I wrote a post previously about how a change in words can change a students mindset.
 Essentially if students change the words and questions they use to approach their work, the outcome will be different.
 A mindset that is more focused on growth and overcoming challenges will lead to higher confidence and a clearer understanding, whereas a fixed mindset causes students to limit their confidence and potential (Carol Dweck, Mindset).
 I wanted to approach this topic again, but from a more linguistic perspective.
 Here is a more focused list of ways that language learners can use a growth mindset to learn the target language more effectively, efficiently and with more increased proficiency.

 - 2,328,006 hits

 - 92: Critical Thinking Skills in the Language Classroom with Lisa Shepard

 - 90: Parallel Texts in the Language Classroom with Kaitlin Leppert

-- Design Communicative Activities in the Foreign Language Classroom
+- Compelling Input and Output in the Language Classroom

 Top Posts & Pages

 - Welcome World Language Teachers